-'Changes of colour are not so common or so important.
-But in cold climates there are many striking instances of a complete change from a dark colour to a white, both of fur and of plumage.
-The summer dress of the Alpine hare is of a tawny grey, but as winter approaches, it changes to a snowy whiteness, continues so until spring, and then resumes its tint of grey.
+'Changes of color are not so common or so important.
+But in cold climates there are many striking instances of a complete change from a dark color to a white, both of fur and of plumage.
+The summer dress of the Alpine hare is of a tawny gray, but as winter approaches, it changes to a snowy whiteness, continues so until spring, and then resumes its tint of gray.
 The ermine, which in summer has a fur of a pale reddish brown, exhibits in winter a dazzling white.
-Among birds a similar change takes place in a great number of species, as in a variety of the smaller kinds known familiarly under the name of snow-birds.
+Among birds a similar change takes place in a great number of species, as in a variety of the smaller kinds known familiarly under the name of the snow-birds.

-'It is obvious, according to the known laws of the transmission of caloric, how both these provisions concur towards maintaining, during the winter, a proper temperature in the bodies of animals.
+'It is obvious, according to the known laws of the transmission of heat, how both these provisions concur towards maintaining, during the winter, a proper temperature in the bodies of animals.
 Animal heat is maintained not by the influence of external causes, but by an internal principle.
-The object to be attained is, then, to prevent the escape of this heat to other bodies, and preserve it within the system.
-The increased thickness of the fur effects this purpose by obstructing its gradual transmission to the cold bodies around, and its colour by diminishing the degree of radiation, which is always less from light coloured than from dark substances.
-Upon the same principle, under ordinary circumstances, the thin covering and dark colour are favourable to the comfort of the animal during summer, since they serve to keep down its temperature by carrying off all superabundant heat, both by gradual communication and by radiation.
+The object to be attained, is, then, to prevent the escape of this heat to other bodies, and preserve it within the system.
+The increased thickness of the fur effects this purpose by obstructing its gradual transmission to the cold bodies around, and its color, by diminishing the degree of radiation, which is always less from light colored than from dark substances.
+Upon the same principle, under ordinary circumstances, the thin covering and dark color are favorable to the comfort of the animal during summer, since they serve to keep down its temperature by carrying off all superabundant heat, both by gradual communication and by radiation.

-'The second method by which animals avoid the danger and suffering to which they would be exposed by the extremes of climate, is a periodical MIGRATION.
-In this way they are enabled to live throughout the year in a temperature congenial to their constitution.
+'The second method by which animals avoid the danger and suffering to which they would be exposed by the ex-